-Faculty who are interested in convening a group of colleagues to begin or test a new collaboration around a shared intellectual interest can request seed funding provided by the Provost and the Vice Provost for Interdisciplinary Studies.
+Though Intellectual Community Planning Grants, the Provost’s Office provides support to Duke faculty who are interested in convening a group of colleagues to begin or test a new collaboration around a shared intellectual interest.

 Project funds ranging from $1,000 to $5,000 are awarded for use during the calendar year.
 Recipients can use funds to cover the cost of meeting venues, external speakers, event materials, books or other meeting costs, and/or exploratory research (as by a student research assistant) into potential collaborators at Duke, UNC, NC State, NCCU, RTI, or organizations in Durham or the Triangle.
 Expenses for meetings, travel and in-person events are contingent upon university guidelines.
 Recipients from grant cycles in previous years represent a broad range of groups and new projects.